insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Drivers in Nebraska can find the cheapest average premium with Farmers Mutual of Nebraska, at $1,605 per year.
-By comparison, the statewide average monthly cost is $199.
-Keep in mind that rates vary for each driver depending on factors like driving record, ZIP code, and vehicle type.
+In Nebraska, Farmers Mutual of Nebraska offers the cheapest average premium at $1,605 per year.
+For comparison, the statewide average monthly cost is $199, though individual rates vary depending on your driving profile, location, and vehicle.

 Key Takeaways

-• Farmers Mutual of Nebraska has the lowest average car insurance premium in Nebraska, costing $1,605 per year.
-That’s $782 the state average.
+• Farmers Mutual of Nebraska has the cheapest average premium in Nebraska, coming in at $1,605 per year – about $782 compared to the state average.

-• For drivers with an at-fault accident on record, Auto-Owners offers the most affordable coverage at around $2,474 annually.
+• For drivers with an at-fault accident on their record, Auto-Owners offers the lowest rates, with annual costs averaging $2,474.

-• The 68516 ZIP code stands out as the cheapest area for auto insurance in Nebraska, with an average yearly cost of $1,879.
+• The 68516 ZIP code is the least expensive area in Nebraska for car insurance, with an average yearly premium of $1,879.

 Low-cost car insurance companies in Nebraska